-- The Tyne Catchment Partnership is keen to improve the Ouseburn through delivery of the actions identified.
-In some cases, this is just 'business-as-usual' with more attention paid to the Ouseburn, but other actions require funding, investment or even a change in policy. - We need your support to help us link up and coordinate current initiatives and projects on the Ouseburn. - We need to identify joint project opportunities on the Ouseburn in alignment with individual partner aims and needs. - Subject to funding, we plan to undertake Evidence and Measures projects for other waterbodies in the Tyne catchment, including the Team and the Don.
-The process will be more efficient in future projects, as partners have a shared understanding of the approach and have developed good working relationships.
+- some cases, this is just 'business-as-usual' with more attention paid to the Ouseburn, but other actions require - We need your support to help us link up and coordinate current initiatives and projects on the Ouseburn. - Measures projects for other waterbodies in the Tyne developed good working relationships.

-The project was led by the Tyne Rivers Trust and jointly funded by Defra, the Environment Agency, Northumbrian Water Group, and LEAF at the Community Foundation Tyne & Wear and Northumberland.
-Additional in-kind contributions were provided by the Tyne Rivers Trust, the consultants pjHYDRO and rUKhydro and the CaBA mentoring project.
+LEAF at the Community Foundation Tyne & Wear and Northumberland.
+Additional in-kind contributions were provided by the Tyne Rivers Trust, the consultants pjHYDRO and rUKhydro and the CaBA

-For further information contact Tyne Rivers Trust: (Tyne Catchment Partnership host), Unit 8, Shawwell Business Centre, Stagshaw Road, Corbridge, Northumberland, NE45 5PE, 01434 636900, tynecatchment@tyneriverstrust.org.
+For further information contact Tyne Rivers Trust (Tyne Catchment Partnership host), Unit 8, Shawwell Business Centre, Stagshaw Road, Corbridge, Northumberland, NE45 5PE; (01434) 636900, tynecatchment@tyneriverstrust.org